asciidude/GoBills/README.md

 * Has a simple codebase, easy to read and edit
 * Makes storing bills easier, in general

-GoBills does **not** make any calls to any sort of API to actually transfer money, I'm afraid if you're looking for this, you'll have to look elsewhere.
+GoBills does **not** actually transfer money, I'm afraid if you're looking for that, you'll have to look elsewhere.
+GoBills is simply an easy way to store bills.